Sri Lanka: The latest travel advice as violent protests continue

 Mass demonstrations against the government broke out in late March, with protesters clashing with government supporters and armed police.
 More than 200 people have been injured and at least eight killed during the unrest.

-Prime Minister Mahinda Rajapaksa resigned on Monday.
+A new interim Prime Minister, Ranil Wickremesinghe, was appointed on Thursday after Mahinda Rajapaksa resigned on 9 May.
 But protesters are also calling for his brother, President Gotabaya Rajapaksa, to step down.
 Thousands of people have been demonstrating outside his office in the capital, Colombo.

 Protesters have also burned dozens of houses and cars belonging to senior politicians.